Theory of Majorana zero modes in unconventional superconductors: Detecting Majorana zero modes via the anomalous proximity effect

-where $V$ is the bias voltage, $R$ represents the resistance of the junction at very low temperatures, and $f_{t}(x=-L)$ is the Fermi distribution function at the left interface where the electrode is attached without any barrier.
-In particular, $R$ and $f_{t}(x=-L)$ are given by \cite{Volkov1993,Yip1995}
+where $V$ is the bias voltage.
+Here, $f_{t}(x=-L)$ is the Fermi distribution function at the left interface where the electrode is attached without any barrier.
+At low temperatures, the resistance of the junction $R$ is given by

-where the first (second) term in the expression for $R$ describes the resistance contributions of the diffusive normal metal DN (superconductor).
+where the first (second) term in the expression for $R$ describes the resistance contributions of the interface (diffusive normal metal DN).
 Here, $R_{b}$ and $R_{d}$ represent the normal state resistances at the interface and in DN, respectively, while $\zeta_{\rm Im}$ is the imaginary part of $\zeta(x)$ which characterizes the proximity effect, namely, $\zeta_{\rm Im}(x)={\rm Im}[\zeta(x)]$.
-The current $I_{K}$ and $\zeta$ are found from
+It is noted that $\cos\zeta(x)$ and $\sin\zeta(x)$ express the quasiclassical Green's function.
+The current $I_{K}$ and $\zeta(x)$ are found from

-where $\zeta_{S(N)}$ are solutions $\zeta(x)$ in S(N); note that $\zeta(x)$ is a function characterizing the proximity effect and is obtained by solving the Usadel equation described above Eq.\,(\ref{EqsUsadel}), see also Ref.\,\cite{TextTanaka2021} for more details.
+where $\zeta_{S(N)}$ are solutions $\zeta(x)$ in S(N); note that $\zeta(x)$ is a function characterizing the proximity effect and is obtained by solving the Usadel equation described above Eq.\,(\ref{EqsUsadel}), see also Ref.\,\cite{Golubov2003,TextTanaka2021} for more details.
 Then, using the knowledge about resistance in Eqs.\,(\ref{Resis}), conductance in the junction can be found as its inverse.
 In particular, the conductance, normalized by its value in the normal state, is given by

 where $R_{N(S)}$ represents the resistance of the junction in the normal (superconducting) state at sufficiently low temperatures obtained from Eqs.\,(\ref{Resis}).